sjmc11/page-builder-starter-kit/README.md

 ## Documentation

 For more information on using vue-wswg-editor, see:

 - [Vue WSWG Editor Documentation](https://vue-wswg-editor.com)
 - [Blocks Guide](/guide/blocks)
 - [Fields Guide](/guide/fields)
 - [Custom Fields Guide](/guide/custom-fields)
 - [Layouts Guide](/guide/layouts)

+## Credits

+The UI components in this starter kit are based on [HyperUI](https://www.hyperui.dev/), a free, open-source collection of Tailwind CSS components created by Mark Mead.
+HyperUI provides copy-paste components for building modern web applications without requiring installation or configuration.

 ## License

 This starter kit follows the same license as the vue-wswg-editor library.